 Researchers deposit their work directly in thematic or institutional archives so that it can be consulted by all with no barriers.

 Persistent identifier

-A unique stable reference for a digital object such as a dataset or article, for example a digital object identifier (DOI).
+A unique stable reference for a digital object or subject such as a dataset, article or author.
+For example a digital object identifier (DOI), or an Open Researcher and Contributor ID (ORCID).

 Personal data